pardot/myna-wordpress/readme.txt

 Adaptable — Myna reacts to changes in customer preferences automatically.
 You don’t have to lift a finger.
 * Fast — Myna optimizes your page right from the start.
 There’s no need to wait for experiments to finish before making a decision.

-= Contribute =

-This plugin is [on GitHub](https://github.com/Pardot/myna-wordpress "Myna plugin on GitHub), so feel free to contribute, request a feature, or fork it for your own purposes.

 == Installation ==

 1. Upload the `myna-for-wp` folder to the `/wp-content/plugins/` directory.